xubingyue/avocadodb/Documentation/DocuBlocks/collectionGeo.md

 **Note**: this method is not yet supported by the RocksDB storage engine.

-Note: the *geo* simple query helper function is **deprecated** as of ArangoDB 2.6.
-The function may be removed in future versions of ArangoDB.
+Note: the *geo* simple query helper function is **deprecated** as of AvocadoDB 2.6.
+The function may be removed in future versions of AvocadoDB.
 The preferred way for running geo queries is to use their AQL equivalents.

 @EXAMPLES